 - have dual citizenship with another country and the U.S. and are eligible for a U.S. passport

 - are a U.S. permanent resident, refugee, or political asylee or applicant for U.S. permanent residence, refugee, or asylee status

-- have been approved for D.A.C.A.
+- have been approved or applied for D.A.C.A.
 (Deferred Action for Childhood Arrivals)